 Your extremities (hands, feet, head and ears) can suffer with colder weather so it’s important to keep them covered and warm!
-You can kill two birds with one stone by going for reflective hats, gloves and headbands; not only will they keep you warm, but they will also keep you visible thanks to their reflective patterns.
+You can kill two birds with one stone by going for hats, gloves and headbands with reflectivity; not only will they keep you warm, but they will also keep you visible thanks to their reflective patterns.
 This is another great way to improve your chances of being seen in dark, wintry conditions.

 There's no need to go overboard and transform yourself into a running Christmas tree!
 But you can add lights to various parts of your body for added visibility.
 Light clips are a great option to consider if you want a small, sturdy and ultra-bright light source to attach to your clothes or backpack.

 It’s very important that you can see the terrain you are running over.
 Even if you’re running in a built-up area with street lights, you’ll encounter patches of total darkness, so often it’s safer to pack a head torch.